 Prefinished wood flooring comes with the finish already applied, so it’s ready to install as soon as it’s delivered.

-Unfinished wood flooring requires someone to install, sand, and finish the floor.
 This gives you more control over the final look, but it requires more thought and time.
-It also requires specialized skills.
-If you choose unfinished hardwood, you’ll probably want to hire an experienced contractor.
-Installation, sanding, and finish play a significant part in the final appearance and performance of your floor.
+It also requires professional skills.
+If you choose unfinished hardwood, you will have to hire an experienced contractor.

-An experienced and skilled contractor who knows what they’re doing makes all the difference.
-The final appearance of your hardwood floor will depend on it.
-For example, an experienced flooring professional will make sure the sub flooring is level.
-If the flooring surface isn’t perfectly level before you install it, then you’ll have noticeable problems after your flooring installation.
+An experienced contractor will make sure the sub flooring is level.
+If the flooring surface isn’t perfectly level before you install it, then you will have noticeable problems after your flooring installation.

 If you go with unfinished wood, there’s different types of finishes that can be applied to hardwood floors, and each one will affect the overall look and feel of the floor.
-Some types of finishes include oil and water-based polyurethane, and natural hard-wax oils.
-Before choosing a finish, you may find it helpful to consider the different sheens available.

 Summary